Project-MONAI/MONAI/CONTRIBUTING.md

 We are happy to talk with you about your needs for MONAI and your ideas for contributing to the project.
 One way to do this is to create an issue discussing your thoughts.
 It might be that a very similar feature is under development or already exists, so an issue is a great starting point.

-### Does it belong in PyTorch / Ignite  instead of MONAI?
+### Does it belong in PyTorch instead of MONAI?

-MONAI is based on the Ignite and PyTorch frameworks.
-These frameworks implement what we consider to be best practice for general deep learning functionality.
-MONAI builds on these frameworks with a strong focus on medical applications.
+MONAI is based on the PyTorch and Numpy libraries.
+These libraries implement what we consider to be best practice for general scientific computing and deep learning functionality.
+MONAI builds on these with a strong focus on medical applications.
 As such, it is a good idea to consider whether your functionality is medical-application specific or not.
 General deep learning functionality may be better off in PyTorch; you can find their contribution guidelines [here](https://pytorch.org/docs/stable/community/contribution_guide.html).

 ## The contribution process